ICS-2025-GROUP-D/ics-2025-group-d-classroom-1d7625-queue-group-assignments-ics-group-d-2025-GROUP-E-QUEUE-ASSIGNMENT/submission.md

 -The threading-lock makes the queue thread safe.
 -The use of self.lock enable there not to be race condition.
 -Use of 'threading.Lock' is the synchronization part.

+### Nathan Achar - Priority and Aging System
+-The code can initialize job with additional attributes needed for aging functionality -The code can initialize queue with aging parameters -Update waiting time based on how long job has been in queue -Ability to check if this job should have its priority aged -Increase priority due to aging
+-Apply aging to jobs that have waited long enough -Find the index of the highest priority job in the circular queue -Update waiting times for all jobs in the queue -Manually trigger aging for all jobs (useful for testing)